sharmaabhishekk/sharmaabhishekk.github.io/_projects/passmap.md

 lineups = get_starters(match_dict, side=side)

 ```
-Now we are going to create Player objects out of all the players in our lineups list. and put them all together in a dictionary.
+Now we are going to create `Player` objects out of all the players in our lineups list and put them all together in a dictionary.

 ```python
 player_objs_dict = {}